-Add the remaining ingredients into a high-speed food processor and blend until you get a smooth consistency.
+Blend until you get a smooth consistency.
 Season and taste, using extra salt if needed.

-Place the mixture in a glass round bowl and refrigerate for about 2 hours.
+Pour the mixture in a glass round bowl and refrigerate for about 2 hours.
 Now, your mozzarella is ready.
 Tip the bowl upside down to release the cheese and enjoy.
 Alternatively, pour the mixture into silicone moulds and leave to set in the fridge.

 I then transfer these to an airtight container in the fridge and portion is out as and when needed.
 It’s also a wonderful option to serve as part of a cheeseboard, along with a drizzle of olive oil.

-To Store the Vegan Mozzarella:
+To Store the Vegan Mozzarella